saman-nasiri/fastify-prisma/README.md

 5. List users
 6. Login
     * fastify-jwt setup
-7. Create product
+7. Create category
-8. List products
+8. List categorys

 # Testing
 ## What are we testing with?